keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 <img width="872" alt="Screen Shot 2023-03-06 at 9 21 27 PM" src="https://user-images.githubusercontent.com/111642763/223302941-f4bde8db-dbf2-4714-97ab-c6e48555a48c.png">

-Based on the heatmap, a baseline model showing the relationship between 'sqft_living' and 'price' is run.
+Based on the heatmap, a baseline model showing the relationship between 'sqft_living' and 'price' is run, as these two variables have the highest correlation (0.64).
 The summary of the results and a basic visualization are shown below:

 ### Summary Table
 <img width="667" alt="Screen Shot 2023-03-06 at 9 24 01 PM" src="https://user-images.githubusercontent.com/111642763/223303635-6e5961f4-2b3c-482d-b268-9b24e8beed31.png">